mhydock/DERPS/01 - Getting Started.md

 > * Thog the Barbarian needs to sneak past a guard, lest he draw the attention of the entire fort.
 > * Thog is not trained in sneaking, because barbarians don't usually sneak.
 > * Sneaking is a skill that can be used untrained though, as conceptually, sneaking is not that difficult.
-> * As such, Thog may attempt to sneak, relying on his Body (DEX) score, along with whatever points have been allocated to his Stealth during the course of character progression.
+> * As such, Thog may attempt to sneak, relying on his Body (DEX) score, along with whatever points have been allocated to his Stealth skill during the course of character progression.
 > * Thog's player rolls a d20, and adds the result to Thog's Stealth score.
 > * If the total is greater than the guard's passive perception, Thog succeeds, otherwise Thog fails.